-Our Crocheted synthetic dreadlocks are 100% crocheted and made with a high quality synthetic hair called Kanekalon.
+Our Crocheted synthetic dreadlocks are 100% crocheted and made with a high quality synthetic hair called Henlon.
 Visually, they look just like real dreadlocks and it is difficult to tell the difference between human hair and synthetic dreads.
 They are available in both single and double ends so can be braided into undreaded hair or used to permanently extend the length of existing dreadlocks.
 They can easily be cut shorter and if more length is needed, they can be crocheted together.

 100% Crocheted Synthetic Dreads will look like the real deal!
 We use a synthetic hair called Henlon which is of premium quality and behaves much like human hair.
 Initially, you may find them to be a little stiff but with wear they do soften a little and become more flexible.
 They are of excellent quality so require no maintenance and can be worn over and over again if braided in and worn indefinitely if used to lengthen existing dreads.

 You can swim and shower in them as you normally would.
 If you would like to keep them dry while showering and swimming, chances are your regular shower cap won't fit so we have developed a range of swim and shower caps to accommodate the extra bulk of dreadlocks here.